International Sponsored Places

 - Up to £350 for travel costs

-The cover theme for the Congress this year is 'MOLECULAR AND SYSTEMS BIOLOGY FOR A BETTER LIFE', featuring the following topics:
+The theme for the Congress this year is 'Biochemistry Forever', featuring session topics:

 The following criteria are required in order to be eligible for a sponsored place:

-- Applicant must be a current postgraduate member of the Biochemical Society
+- Applicant must be a current Postgraduate member of the Biochemical Society or an Early Career member within the first five years of completing their PhD

 - Applicant must submit a supporting letter from their supervisor

-- Applicants must submit a report and photographs of the Congress no later than 30 days after returning
+- Successful applicants must submit a report and photographs of the Congress no later than 30 days after returning

 Applying for an International Sponsored Place will not affect your eligibility to apply for a General Travel Grant within the same calendar year.